This is 2023, and you can’t just afford to work harder to outsmart your counterpart!

 The above chart compares a traditional 8-hours workday schedule and a 9/80 work schedule in a bi-weekly manner.

 We can see that, in the 9/80 work schedule, though the employees will have to work 4 hours more than usual in the first week, they will work 4 hours less in the subsequent week.

 But, the magic remains at the end as the employees will get an extra day off on the last day of Week 2!

 What Research says about the 9/80 work schedule

 Research says that a 9/80 work schedule can improve employees’ quality of work in the USA by 60%, and productivity could rise to 70%, which is a drastic surge.

-A report by CNBC shows that the average car-owner in the United States spends around 40 hours in traffic every year, which costs them extra spending of $960.
+A report by CNBC shows that the average car owner in the United States spends around 40 hours in traffic every year, which costs them an extra spending of $960.
 So, 26 days off in a year can save a tremendous amount of money if the 9/80 work schedule can be adequately implemented industrywide.

 Besides productivity, work-life balance is a concern in most organizations, and companies are sincere about their workforce.
 They like to shrink the imbalance.
 Most of the companies who implemented the 9/80 work schedule got positive results regarding this issue.